 The 2017 Picpoul Blanc is both bright and tropical on the nose, with aromas of fresh pineapple, wet rocks, gingersnap, and minty spice.
 The palate shows flavors of passion fruit, grilled pineapple, fresh coconut, sweet baking spices, and sea spray minerality.
 The acids build in the mouth and the wine finishes with lingering flavors of wet rocks and lemon zest.
 Drink now and over the next few years.

 - Adelaida District Paso Robles

 - Dover sole

 Picpoul Blanc was the first supplementary varietal we brought into the country after the initial eight varietals.
 It went into quarantine in 1996, and was released in 1998.
 The first vines went into the ground in 2000.
 We were so pleased with the varietal that in the winter of 2005-2006 we tripled our planted acreage (from 1 to 3 acres).
-Our Picpoul grapes were grown on our certified organic estate vineyard.
+Our Picpoul grapes were grown on our certified organic and biodynamic estate vineyard.

 The 2017 vintage saw our drought end with a bang, as we received 43 inches of rain and saw our rainiest month ever in January.
 The wet soils delayed budbreak to a normal time frame, and produced such a healthy vineyard that we saw canopy sizes and cane lengths we hadn’t seen in years.
 The summer began relatively cool, but was punctuated by two heat spikes, one in early July and the other in late August, that accelerated ripening and produced intense flavors.
 The resulting vintage shows the health of the vines with a combination of concentration and freshness, with bright acids framing powerful fruit.